schulle4u/sewira-py/README.md

 ### Running from source

-* Clone or [Download this repository](https://github.com/schulle4u/sewira-py/archive/refs/heads/main.zip) into any folder, e.g. `/home/username/sewira-py`.
+* Clone or download this repository into any folder, e.g. `/home/username/sewira-py`.
 * Install system and python requirements: `pip install python-gettext`
 * Some linux users might need to create a virtual environment first, or pass the `--break-system-packages` option to pip.
 * Optional: Edit `sewira.ini` for other players or to change the streams directory and language.